Originally published by Autism Asperger's Digest Magazine (2008), Updated January 2015

 Here's a great video showing one of our conference attendees (Casey), who also happens to have autism, showing his insight into the importance of each of these steps when talking with Michelle.
 Click here to watch the video.

-You can also check out another important teaching concept in our article: Social Behavior Starts with Social Thought: The Four Steps of Perspective Taking.
+You can also check out another important teaching concept in our article: Social Perspective Taking & The 5 Steps of Being with Others.